gorules/zen/README.md

 **Outputs**

-Within the context of decision tables, output columns play a crucial role in defining the specific fields that will be produced as a result when a particular row is validated.
-These columns essentially serve as the blueprint for the data that the decision table will generate based on the conditions met during evaluation.
+Output columns serve as the blueprint for the data that the decision table will generate when the conditions are met during evaluation.

 When a row in the decision table satisfies its specified conditions, the output columns determine the nature and structure of the information that will be returned.
 Each output column represents a distinct field, and the collective set of these fields forms the output or result associated with the validated row.
-This mechanism allows decision tables to precisely define and control the data output, ensuring a tailored and context-specific response to different scenarios within the decision-making process.
+This mechanism allows decision tables to precisely define and control the data output.

 ***Example***